Sweden during World War II: Pre-war preparations

 In 1936, the Swedish government started to heighten its military preparedness as the international situation worsened.
 Military spending in Sweden went from US$37 million in 1936, to $50 million in 1937, to $58.6 million in 1938, and then increased over fivefold to $322.3 million in 1939.
 During World War II itself, military spending peaked at $527.6 million in 1942.

-Not only was the Swedish government buying material to strengthen its defenses, it began drafting conscripts.
+Not only was the Swedish government buying material to strengthen its defences, it began drafting conscripts.
 On 6 May 1938, the government called up all those aged 15 for short periods of training.
 In addition to this, the Swedish Cabinet ordered that one quarter of those conscripted in 1938 should be retained for further training.

 In 1940, the Home Guard was created.
 Its units were small groups of former soldiers who were equipped with rifles, machine guns, ammunition, medicine and uniforms.
 They had the option to buy additional materials such as skis, sweaters and marching boots.
 The Swedish Women's Voluntary Defence Organization had already been in existence since 1924.

 While arming itself, Sweden felt that it was necessary to articulate and enforce its policy of neutrality.
 Per Albin Hansson's statement shortly before World War II began:

 Georg Homin, a captain on the General Staff, stated:

 War

 When, in September 1939, Germany attacked Poland and both France and Britain declared war on Nazi Germany, Sweden declared itself a neutral country in regard to this escalating situation.
 An example illustrating this situation may be the failed Allied attempt to release Polish submarines (ORP Ryś, ORP Żbik, ORP Sęp) which were interned after they reached Swedish ports (requiring repairs of battle damage, unable to break the German blockade and sail to Britain).

 On the outbreak of the Winter War between Finland and the Soviet Union in November 1939, Sweden declared itself to be "non-belligerent" in regard to this particular conflict, actively siding with Finland.
 This allowed Sweden to aid Finland economically, and with armaments.
-Sweden and Finland also jointly laid minefields in the Sea of Åland to deter Soviet submarines from entering the Gulf of Bothnia.Åselius 2005, p.
-166.
+Sweden and Finland also jointly laid minefields in the Sea of Åland to deter Soviet submarines from entering the Gulf of Bothnia.